0xMH/ansible-Radarr/README.md

 # ansible-radarr
-Ansible role for deploying Radarr in major Distors
+Ansible role for deploying Radarr on major Distors